Skip to main content

 Maryland nursing homes and assisted living facilities are subject to regulation by both the federal and state government agencies.
 A state inspection team is supposed to survey each nursing home in Maryland at least once every 15 months, and they can arrive unannounced at any time of the day.
 Obviously, however, much can happen that escapes their eyes and ears.

 It is crucial to note that the Office of the Attorney General does not represent the resident or advocate for the resident’s rights.
 They are merely an enforcement agency acting on behalf of the state of Maryland to ensure compliance with its statutes and regulations.
-This is why, when you suspect that your loved one is the victim of neglect or negligent care, you should call a Baltimore wrongful death attorney who has experience in nursing home negligence or wrongful death litigation.
+This is why, when you suspect that your loved one is the victim of neglect or negligent care, you should call a wrongful death attorney who has experience in nursing home negligence or wrongful death litigation.

 Sometimes nursing homes attempt to require new residents to sign an arbitration agreement before they are admitted.
 This is an alternative method of dispute resolution, but it limits the rights of an aggrieved person to seek damages in court.
 In Maryland, you cannot be required to sign an arbitration agreement at the time of admission to the nursing home or as a condition of your continued stay.
 If you or a family member has been pressured to do so, contact a lawyer who is familiar with the laws and regulations applicable to nursing homes and assisted living facilities.